Tea & Sugar

 Q: Can I put the tea in loose (without the tea bag) and pour the brewed tea through a strainer?
 Does this make a difference in how strong the tea is?

-A: No need to worry if a bit of the tea leaves were left behind in the jar.
+A: No need to worry if a bit of the tea leaves were left behind in the brew jar.
 The formation around it is just yeasts/scoby blobs feeding off of it.
 Your batch will turn out great!
 And feel free to strain out any tea/yeast bits when the batch is done fermenting.

 Q: I used green tea for my brew and it's barely producing a culture.
 Is that fine?

-The reason this happens is that green tea has far less caffeine and fewer tannins, which are the two main nutrients in the tea that the culture feeds on.
-If you'd like to see your culture grow in a little thicker next time, I'd suggest doing a combination of green and black tea.
+The reason this happens is that green tea has far less caffeine and fewer tannins, which are the two main nutrients in tea that the culture feeds on.
+If you'd like to see your culture grow in a little thicker next time, we suggest doing a combination of green and black tea.
 That way you can get the flavor of the green tea in your kombucha, but your culture will get the nutrients it needs from the black tea.

-Q: How much sugar is in kombucha?
+Q: How much sugar is in finished kombucha?

 Q: What is the purpose of the starter tea?
 Why can't I just add the culture?

-A: Adding the Starter Tea immediately lowers the pH of the sweet tea from roughly 5.5 to 4.5 or below.
+A: Adding the starter tea immediately lowers the pH of the sweet tea from roughly 5.5 to 4.5 or below.
 This is the recommended pH to prevent the growth of harmful bacteria, molds, etc. and is why your brew can sit out at room temperature while brewing.
 It's particularly important in those first few days before your new culture grows on top, which acts as biofilm and protects the liquid below from airborne contaminants.